Gladzator/Pet-Adoption/README.md

 Yash Vora

 ## Credits
-I want to give massive credits to the HackerEarth team without whom this project wouldn't have been possible.
+I want to give massive a shout-out to the HackerEarth team without whom this project wouldn't have been possible.